mr-amirfazel/mr-amirfazel/README.md

 student at CE AUT
 <br>
 grind greed
-- 🔭 I’m currently working on Blockchain.
+- 🔭 I’m currently studying on Blockchain.
 - 🌱 I’m currently learning  ***Python***
 - ⚡ Fun fact: you cant buy a new mirror .all of them are used
 -  😄 Pronouns: Thamoores,Student,Programmer,Magus